 6. Don’t forget the Alt text for your images

-- You have assigned ALT attribute to your images with specific and detailed descriptions.
+- You have assigned an ALT attribute to your images with specific and detailed descriptions.

 - Keywords are included on the ALT attribute.